NathanCheshire/Cyder/README.md

 - [ ]  convert all non vector based images to SVGs or other vector based data structures
 - [x]  exit the program if in OSX (program not intended for OSX and should only run on Windows 10+ and possible Linux distros)
 - [x]  implement convex hull algorithm and visualizer
-- [ ]  implement path finding visualizer but also link to pac-man game
+- [x]  implement path finding visualizer
 - [x]  make certain classes final, don't let people instantiate the class by making the constructor private like "private Math() {}"
 - [x]  take and recongize a pastebin link or UUID and print the contents to the console, should be reading from the RAW paste
 - [x]  allow one instance of console frame